Our bottom line

 And so, one of the platform’s top features is that regardless of your risk appetite, you can expect to receive a robust, globally diversified portfolio consisting of different assets classes like stocks, bonds and alternatives.

-That means that you remain protected in case of one asset underperforming.
-This also ensures that you are always in a position to make gains from wherever and whenever prices go up.
+That means that you could be protected in case of one or more assets underperform and helps ensure that you are always in a position to potentially make gains from wherever and whenever prices go up.

-Another top feature is that you have the choice of investing in a stocks and shares ISA, a tax-free wrapper that allows you to invest up to £20,000 a year without having to pay tax on any income or profits from this investment.
+Another top feature is that you have the choice of investing in a stocks and shares ISA, which is a tax-free wrapper that allows you to invest up to £20,000 a year without having to pay tax on any profits made on the investment.

-If you’ve already got an ISA elsewhere, transfers to an InvestEngine Stocks and Shares ISA are easy and free.
-Simply fill out an easy transfer form and InvestEngine will take care of the rest.
+For anyone with an ISA elsewhere, transfers to an InvestEngine Stocks and Shares ISA just require the completion of an easy transfer form.
+InvestEngine will take care of the rest, with no additional transfer fees.

 You also get great user visibility and control with InvestEngine.
 The platform lets you access your account online at any time to see how your investments are doing, and conduct different transactions including adding funds or withdrawing them.